Preparation Time: 15 minutes

 1 medium onion, cut in thin wedges

 3 slices fresh peeled ginger (1/8 inch thick)

-3/4 cup loosely packed Thai or Italian basil leaves
+3/4 cup (180 ml) Thai or Italian basil leaves, loosely packed

-fresh lime wedges and cucumber slices for garnish
+Serve with fresh lime wedges and cucumber slices, if desired.

 Shake the can of coconut milk to mix the contents.